eclipse-edc/Connector/contribution_categories.md

 ## Get referenced as "friend"

 This means we will add a link to our [known friends](known_friends.md) list, where we reference projects and features that we are aware of.
-These are repositories that have no direct affiliation with EDC and are hosted outside of the `eclipse-dataspaceconnector` GitHub organization.
+These are repositories that have no direct affiliation with EDC and are hosted outside of the `eclipse-edc` GitHub organization.
 We call this a "friend" of EDC (derived from the C++ [`friend class` concept](https://en.cppreference.com/w/cpp/language/friend)).
 In order to become a "friend" of EDC, we do a quick scan of the code base to make sure it does not contain anything offensive, or that contradicts our code of conduct, ethics or other core OSS values.

 The EDC core team does not maintain or endorse "friend" projects in any way, nor is it responsible for it, but we do provide a URL list to make it easier for other developers to find related projects and get an overview of the EDC market spread.